-It’s an online marketplace that offers customers direct access to merchants.
-Pinduoduo was founded in 2015 and currently has over 2 million users.
+Pinduoduo is a Chinese e-commerce platform that offers customers direct access to merchants.
+Pinduoduo was founded in 2015 and currently has over 753.1 million monthly active users.
 There is a wide range of products on the platform, such as apparel, shoes, bags, mother and children’s products, food and beverages, fresh produce, and electronic appliances.

 Mobile is the main platform through which the company conducts business.
 There are two purchase options on this platform, including both individual and team purchases.